singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 stay on the current page, leave the site, or go to another page.
 Once again, we will roll virtual dice to make this happen.

-Add the following code _within_ the simulation loop right after you create new users.
+Add the following code within the `for s.Running() {` loop right after the code you added in the last section.

 ```golang
 // we will be removing elements from the list while we iterate, so we